-- 1. Move the transmission selector lever to park.
+- 1. Shift into park (P).

 - 2. Fully depress the brake pedal.

 - 3. Briefly press the button.

 Note: Releasing the brake pedal during engine start will stop the engine cranking and return to ignition on.

 Diesel Engine

 Note: Engine cranking will not commence until the engine glow plug cycle has been completed.
 This may take several seconds in extremely cold conditions.